MicrosoftDocs/learn/learn-pr/azure-devops/deploy-kubernetes/includes/3-set-up-environment.md

     ```

 > [!IMPORTANT]
-> The [Clean up your Azure DevOps environment](/training/modules/deploy-kubernetes/5-clean-up-environment?azure-portal=true) page in this module contains important cleanup steps.
-Cleaning up helps ensure that you're not charged for Azure resources after you complete this module.
-Be sure to perform the cleanup steps even if you don't complete this module.
+> The unit [Clean up your Azure DevOps environment](/training/modules/deploy-kubernetes/5-clean-up-environment?azure-portal=true) in this module includes crucial steps for cleanup.
+It is recommended to perform these steps to avoid running out of free build minutes.
+Even if you don't finish this module, it is important to follow the cleanup steps.

 ## Create pipeline variables in Azure Pipelines